| The original blacksmith shop was reported to be the first business in New Plymouth, owned and

 to its present location on Maple Street.
 A lumber yard and a garage were on either side of the blacksmith

+shop at that time.
+An addition was added in 1950.
 Many special jobs were done in this blacksmith shop.
 Ray loved horseshoeing.
 During the month

 of December 1922 he shod 107 horses along with general repair and welding work.
 He did several special jobs